 Schell Games, the largest full-service educational and entertainment game development company in the United States, today announced a partnership with Community College of Allegheny County (CCAC) to create the Schell Games Apprenticeship Program (SGAP), a hybrid training curriculum that will guide aspiring gaming professionals through a three-year Associate Degree in Multimedia Programming, Simulation, and Gaming.

 Community College of Allegheny County (CCAC) announced it is modernizing buildings across its four campuses and the West Hills Center, as well as its building automation system, with occupancy sensing, improved LED lighting control systems, and Internet of Things (IoT) platform as part of a COVID-19 mitigation initiative and infrastructure upgrade from Enlighted, a part of Building Robotics Inc., a Siemens company.
 Funded by the Higher Education Emergency Relief Fund (HEERF) and accelerated by the need to help minimize COVID-19 exposure, the implementation will help increase the health and safety for students, faculty, staff and the community while shaping a smart, connected campus prepared for the future.

-The Community College of Allegheny County will host a Virtual Open House on Wednesday, April 14, from 4:00 p.m. to 6:00 p.m.
-This event will provide prospective students, their family members and friends with an opportunity to learn more about the CCAC admissions process, academic program options, student engagement opportunities and more.
+The Community College of Allegheny County will host a Virtual Open House on Wednesday, February 9, from 9:30 a.m. to 11:30 a.m.
+This event will provide prospective students, their family members and friends with an opportunity to learn more about CCAC, the college’s admissions process, academic program options, financial aid, student engagement opportunities and more.
 At $118 per credit hour (in-county tuition), students can save thousands of dollars at CCAC.
 To estimate the total cost of tuition and fees, visit ccac.edu/payment/tuition-calculator.php.